Kevingtxz/PythonAlgorithms/README.md

 # PythonAlgorithms

-This is a list of algorithms that I already did on LeetCode.com to improve my python code skills
+This is a list of algorithms that I did on LeetCode.com to improve my code skills

 # What have I learned?